Casa Chã - Alinhado-2.jpg

 TECHNICAL AREA

 It’s the ‘heart’ of the house, managing air, energy, and water flows.
-It treats the interior air of the house, stores renewable electrical energy, and communicates with the water deposit that is located on the subsoil.
+It treats the interior air of the house, stores renewable electrical energy, and communicates with the water deposit in the subsoil.

 PASSIVE HOUSING